Statement of Acknowledgement

 Skip the sweets to protect your teeth!

-By limiting your sugary foods and drinks you can help protect your teeth, reducing your risk of tooth decay!
+By limiting your sugary foods and drinks, you can reduce your risk of tooth decay starting!

 Spit don’t rinse!